Matron: Etymology

-In the United Kingdom, matrons today "have powers over budgets, catering and cleaning as well as being in charge of nurses and doctors" and "have the powers to withhold payments from catering and cleaning services if they don't think they are giving the best service to the NHS."
-Historically, matrons supervised the hospital as a whole but today, they are in-charge of supervising two or three wards.
+In England, matrons today "have powers over budgets, catering and cleaning as well as being in charge of nurses and doctors" and "have the powers to withhold payments from catering and cleaning services if they don't think they are giving the best service to the NHS."
+Historically, matrons supervised the hospital as a whole but today, they are in charge of supervising two or three wards.

 The chief nurse is a registered nurse who supervises the care of all the patients at a health care facility.
 The chief nurse is the senior nursing management position in an organization and often holds executive titles like chief nursing officer (CNO), chief nurse executive, or vice-president of nursing.
 They typically report to the CEO or COO.

 In the United States a matron is not a nurse, but a female assistant to males running a residential facility, like a camp, boarding school, or prison (see Other uses, below).

 The word "matron" is derived from the Latin for "mother", via French.